 Once you have checked that these settings are set, you can go ahead and style your gallery.
 You will be able to adjust the margins, border shading, hover effects, and so on.
 When you’re happy with your gallery, just hit publish.

 Congratulations!
 You have created a WordPress gallery with lightbox popup functionality.
 Now you can use your gallery on one of your pages or in a blog post.

 If you’re using the classic editor, you can make use of the gallery shortcode to add your gallery to your page.
-The shortcode can be found on the right hand side of your gallery editor.
-Simply click on the shortcode to add it your clipboard.
+The shortcode can be found on the right-hand side of your gallery editor.
+Simply click on the shortcode to add it to your clipboard.
 Then go to your page, and paste.

 Using a gallery with the lightbox ensures that you can create a visual impact, while still giving users the chance to view the full-size images.
-This helps to improve your page load times.
+This helps to improve your site’s load times.
 Plus your users don’t have to navigate away from the page.
-The added advantage of social sharing, deeplinking and other pro features like video, mean that you can take your galleries to the next level with the premium plugins.
+The added advantage of social sharing, deep-linking, and other pro features like video, means that you can take your galleries to the next level with the premium plugins.